WHY WEST PULLMAN?

 - Plentiful transportation options, including easy access to Metra, I-57, and I-94

-- Strong network of block clubs, churches, and community groups
+- Strong network of block clubs, churches, and community organizations

-- Solid, diverse housing stock and an excellent rate of homeownership (50%+)
+- Diverse housing stock and one of Chicago's highest homeownership rates